jmtemple/python-lists-strings/README.md

 ### Looking Ahead

-104. In the next lab, we'll talk all about conditional statements.
+104. In a future lab, we'll talk all about conditional statements (Module 6).

 105. But for now, let's take a step back and think about how Python interacts with or treats the items in our list.